jxz12/EcoBuilder/README.md

 # REPORT CARD
 Your final score was XXX
-This was made up of X nodes, and X edges
-The species with the... is...
+Use the 'i' icon thingy to show the explanation This was made up of X nodes, and X edges The species with the... is...
 (extra info on click such as stability (eigenvalue), nonreactive)